Avanindran/SMA-Crossover-Strategy-BTC-USD-/README.md

 ### Future Optimization

-The strategy can be optimized for choppy markets by utilizing **Exponential Moving Averages (EMA)** instead of SMA, to give greater weight to recent prices and provide a faster signal.
+The strategy can be optimised for choppy markets by utilising **Exponential Moving Averages (EMA)** instead of SMA, to give greater weight to recent prices and provide a faster signal.

 ---

-## 💻 Implementation & Code Logic
+## Implementation & Code Logic

 ### Calculation of Strategy Performance Metrics